Novros/CodeTeX/README.md

 This program is for code highlighting and intending in plain TeX.
 It is console preprocessor for plain TeX.
 With this program you can have simple syntax highlighting in plain TeX.
 CodeTeX can highlight only comments, keywords, strings and indent code.
 You can set some variables for application and language, which you want to highlight.
 CodeTeX uses OPmac library for default TeX macros (only colors).
+Make sure you have the newest OPmac library in your TeX distribution.
 CodeTeX is written in Java 1.6, so you must have installed at least Java 1.6.

+If you have not prerequisites for installing CodeTex, use builded jar file in CodeTeX folder.

+One mistake, which i must repair.
+CodeTeX create log in folder from which you are executing the application.

 Application version: 1.0